Skip to contents

 "points"

-Returns a list with flux a matrix or array of flux values, and points a data frame of either the input points or the default cell center derived points.
+Returns a list with bmtr a matrix or array of bmtr values, and points a data frame of either the input points or the default cell center derived points.

 "dataframe"